-You can use the Discover tool to add Compaq servers to a network subview.
-For details on this tool, refer to the SunNet Manager 2.0 User's Guide, Chapter 2, "Creating and Modifying the Management Database," under the topic "Letting the Discover Tool Build Your Database."
+You can use the Discover tool to add Compaq systems to a network subview.
+For details on this tool, refer to the SunNet Manager User's Guide, Chapter 2, "Creating and Modifying the Management Database," under the topic "Letting the Discover Tool Build Your Database."

 The Discover tool adds new elements to the view.
-Glyphs representing Compaq servers are automatically added to the view if you just installed the servers on the network.
+Glyphs representing Compaq systems are automatically added to the view if you just installed the systemss on the network.
 This assumes that:

-- The servers are operational and configured with TCP/IP, SNMP, and the Insight Agents. - The SunNet Manager can translate the IP addresses of the servers to hostnames, either through a DNS or from the host's file.
+- The systems are operational and configured with TCP/IP, SNMP, and the Insight Agents. - SunNet Manager can translate the IP addresses of the systems to hostnames, either through a DNS or from the host's file.